F.A.Q

 • However, you can file your tax returns even after the due date.

-• Kenndey Accounting can help you to file your previous income tax returns for up to 10 years.
+• Kennedy Tax can help you to file your previous income tax returns for up to 10 years.

 You need to keep the following documents (if applicable):